 Parent/Teacher conferences are scheduled each fall after the first quarter.
 However, we encourage parents to schedule conferences with individual teachers at any time.

 Tobacco in any form, alcoholic beverages, medicines not prescribed for that student, narcotics, dice, playing cards, knives, guns, matches, explosives of any kind, electronic games, radios, televisions or earphones are prohibited.
-Palm devices and computers are permissible but are not to be used as games or distractions.
-Cellular phones may be kept in the student’s locker or on their person.
-They are not to be seen or heard during the school day.
-They may be used with permission from the school office.
+Full-screen devices (i.e. tablets) and computers are permissible but are not to be used as games or distractions.
 Prohibited items used in an unauthorized fashion will be confiscated.

-- This award is given to students who best represent the core values, ideals, goals, and mission of Maranatha Baptist Academy.
-The students are nominated and then voted on by the faculty and staff.
-A student must have attended the Academy for a minimum of two years in order to qualify for this award.
+- This award is given to a senior who best represents the core values, ideals, goals, and mission of Maranatha Baptist Academy.
+Seniors are nominated and then voted on by the faculty and staff.
+A student must have attended the Academy full-time for the Junior and Senior years in order to qualify for this award.

-- The recipients of this award are determined by the faculty and staff at MBA.
+- The recipients of this award are voted upon by the student body as well as the faculty and staff at MBA.
 The students chosen for this award represent the spirit and purpose of the core values of Maranatha Baptist Academy: teamwork, truth, learning, and excellence.
-There will be one student chosen from grades 9 to 11 to receive this award.
+There is one full-time student chosen from grades 9, 10 and 11 to receive this award.

-- Awarded to the student from each grade that has the highest numerical grade average for the school year.
+- Awarded to the full-time student in grades 9-11 who has the highest grade average for the current school year.

 Valedictorian and Salutatorian

-- The Valedictorian and Salutatorian are awarded to those seniors having the highest cumulative grade point average earned in the eight semesters spent in high school.
+- The Valedictorian and Salutatorian are awarded to those seniors having the highest cumulative grade point average earned while a student at MBA.
 The student chosen as the Valedictorian must have at least a 3.75 GPA and the Salutatorian must have at least a 3.5 GPA.
-In order for a student to be selected for either award, they must have been enrolled in the Academy for a minimum of two years as a full-time student.
+In order for a student to be selected for either award, he or she must have been enrolled at MBA for a minimum of the Junior and Senior years as a full-time student.
+In the event of a tie or extremely narrow margin, consideration may be given to factors such as length of enrollment at MBA and rigor of courses taken.
+The Valedictorian and Salutatorian may be asked to speak briefly at Graduation.

 American Christian Honor Society